darshanshewale/Better-banking/README.md

 - **Technology Stack**:📝
     - HTML: Used for structuring the web pages.
     - CSS: Applied for styling and layout.
-    - JavaScript (optional): Enhance interactivity.
+    - JavaScript : Enhance interactivity.

 ## Installation 🖥️